Skip to content

 3. RADIUS identifies @realm.a as local realm

-5. Keycloak validates and returns result
+5. IDP validates and returns result

 6. RADIUS sends Access-Accept or Access-Reject